 It is a fitting name indeed because this type of cake is soaked in three kinds of milk: condensed milk, evaporated milk, and heavy cream.

-Over the years, many varieties of Tarta de Tres Leches have been baked, yet nothing beats the traditional clean flavor of soaked sponge cake with cream topping.
+Over the years, many Tarta de Tres Leches varieties have been baked, yet nothing beats the traditional clean flavor of soaked sponge cake with cream topping.

 The Quesillo is among the well-loved Spanish dessert recipes out there.
-It is called such because when the finished product is unmolded, the look is quite alike with queso or cheese.
+It is called such because when the finished product is unmolded, the look is quite similar to queso or cheese.

 Is quesillo similar to a flan?

-A quick look at both recipes will tell you that there are a lot of similarities when making a quesillo and a flan.
+A quick look at both recipes will tell you that there are many similarities when making a quesillo and a flan.
 They even both get cooked using the baño-maría method.

-However, one of the things that differentiate a quesillo from a flan is its use of whole eggs.
+However, one thing that differentiates a quesillo from a flan is its use of whole eggs.
 This makes this Spanish dessert far from similar to a flan in look and taste.

 Pestiños is one of the easiest Spanish desserts and recipes you can make at home.